59de44955ebd/WinSetupShell/README.md

 - There might be issues with some HiDPI displays.

+- WinSetupShell can also be used with Windows 10 22H2 setup media instead of Windows 11, but not all provided prgrams will work.
+In particular PortableGit and TestDisk fail in the Windows 10 PE.

 ## Customization

 Additional compatible (64-bit, portable and WinAPI only) applications can be added to folder `programs` on the USB flash drive.
 Links to them can then be added to the start menu by adding them to JSON-like text file